stanford-me343/stanford-me343.github.io/index.md

 - Markov decision processes, Bellman equation, Monte-Carlo tree search, and dynamic programming
 - Temporal-difference learning (if time allows)

+The material for this class is hosted on github.
+It can be downloaded from the main repository page [https://github.com/stanford-me343/stanford-me343.github.io](https://github.com/stanford-me343/stanford-me343.github.io).
+If you click on the green button "Clone or download" you can download all the files as a zip archive.

 ### Teaching staff

 - Main instructor: Eric Darve, [darve@stanford.edu](mailto:darve@stanford.edu),